 What's the Injera?

-The injera is a kind of large pancake cooked in Ethiopia and Eritrea; it serves as bread, plate and fork.
+The injera is a kind of large pancake cooked in Ethiopia and Eritrea; it serves as a kind of of bread, plate and fork.

 It is made from teffa cereal that grows only on the high plateaus of these two countries, which explains why it cannot be found elsewhere.

-Teff seed, gluten-free, has positive health effects and is said to be one of the factors behind the performance of Ethiopian runners.
+Teff seed, gluten free, has positive effects on the health, and would, among other things, be at the root of the performance of the Ethiopian runners.

 The lower surface of the injera in contact with the pan has a smooth texture, while the upper surface is honeycombed and porous in appearance.